ladybug-tools/spider/build-well/README.md

 ## Current Issues

 * 2017-10-28 ~ Need better area calculator to fix O shape ( and other similar shapes ) issues
+* 2017-10-30 ~ Spaces should be numbered clockwise
+* 2017-10-30 ~ Need accurate area and volume calculations for spaces and building
+* 2017-10-30 ~ No vertical spacing
 * 2017-10-30 ~ Export area as single space if width less than 2 x perimeter depth plus 4'/ width of corridor
 * 2017-10-30 ~ Perimeter depth should grow inward not outward
-* 2017-10-30 ~ Spaces should be numbered clockwise
 * 2017-10-30 ~ Geometry is being added to not replaced when switching menus
-* 2017-10-30 ~ GbXML User guide URL needs fixing
 * 2017-10-30 ~ Shapes need centering
-* 2017-10-30 ~ Need accurate area and volume calculations for spaces and building
 * 2017-10-30 ~ Continue fixing floor numbering issues
-* 2017-10-30 ~ No vertical spacing

 * 2017-10-30 ~ Make sure R12 reports page gets to speed folder

 ## Naming Considerations